siwtom/MT4-liquidity-indicator/Documentation/Usage.EN.md

 To do this download and install [OCTL2](http://fxopen.com) plugin then open DefaultSettings.SoftFX.OneClickTrading.NET.dll.xml file and choose an appropriate for you settings.
 ![OCTL2](/Documentation/Images/OCTL2.png)

 After successful activation of the indicator, you will show an additional window in the lower part of the chart.
 The window displays available bid and ask prices for the specified sizes in tabular and graphical modes.
-For example, the table on an image below shows that volume weight average prices for buying and selling equal to 1.29446 and 1.29443 correspondingly.
+For example, the table on an image below shows that volume weight average prices for buying and selling 10 lots equal to 1.29446 and 1.29443 correspondingly.
 The prices chart show dynamics of available liquidity.

  ![Current Quotes](/Documentation/Images/CurrentQuotes.png)